paull-williams/avg-software-updater/docs/index.rst

-how to Update AVG Software?
+How to Update AVG Software?
 ========================

 The AVG Software Updater is a powerful tool designed to keep your applications and software up-to-date.
 By ensuring that your programs are running the latest versions, AVG Software Updater enhances system performance, provides new features, and, most importantly, ensures that your system is secure from potential vulnerabilities.